 Being in and living a life of recovery is a choice.
 Alcohol treatment centers can help.
 Alcoholics Anonymous can help.
 We can put the drugs and alcohol down and hope that life gets better.
 But if nothing changes, nothing changes.
 Wanting to change and making the changes are two different things.
 There is a decision that has to be made in order to become who it is you want to be.
 That decision is to choose a life of recovery.
 Serenity House Detox provides in-house Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) 12 step meetings.

 Alcoholics Anonymous at Serenity House Detox & Recovery

 It is said that there is an upwards of 59,000 Alcoholics Anonymous (AA) meetings just in the United States.
 With 2,131,550 members worldwide in over 170 countries.
 Today 27,695 Narcotics Anonymous (NA) meetings are active in the United States.
 Worldwide there are 61,800 reported.
 And these numbers are growing.

 We have the ability to create our own reality.
 Co-create your life with positive choices.
 For an addict, that first decision comes with the acceptance of powerlessness over drugs and alcohol.
 The power of choice is the most powerful tool an addict in recovery can use.
 One day at a time, by choice, an addict in recovery can stay clean and sober.
-Once someone has experienced clean time, there is no longer an excuse of not having a choice to use or not to use.
+Once someone has experienced clean time, there is no longer an excuse for not having a choice to use or not to use.
 The obsession to use can and will be lifted, in time.
 With each passing day of clean time, the next right choice becomes easier to make.
 With each next positive choice, we are closer to becoming who it is we have always wanted to be.
 At Serenity House Detox center in West Palm Beach and Fort Lauderdale, FL, we offer that choice with the 12 Steps of Alcoholics Anonymous.
 Call us at 866.294.5306.